elucian/bee/syntax/overview.md

 **Notes:**

-* Constant initial value is assigned using operator ":=" or "::",
+* Constant initial value is assigned using operator ":",
 * System constants are public and have prefix "$",
 * User defined constants using prefix "." are also public,
-* Local constants are possible and are transien.
+* Local constants are possible but they are transient.

 **example:**
 ```